AlchemyOptions/docs/filters/alch_options_id_args.md

 # alch_options_id() . '_args'

-Filter `alch_options_id() . '_args'` can be used to filter the main configuration settings before saving them in the database.
+Dynamic filter `alch_options_id() . '_args'` can be used to filter the main configuration settings before saving them in the database.

 ## Example